 Handing Down the Habit of Giving

 Generosity can be taught like manners.
-Set up a family giving fund—Missouri has several community foundations.
+Set up a family giving fund through one of Missouri’s community foundations.
 Let the next generation help choose a cause.
 Discuss the “why” behind every check you write.
-Send your kids with you when you volunteer.
-This builds a rhythm of giving—linking people, not just accounts.
+This builds a rhythm of giving—linking people and purpose, not just accounts.
+When the habit becomes expectation, it outlasts any individual bequest.

 Revisiting Your Legacy Over Time